Suzanne Jackson (artist): 1980s–1990s

 In 1981, Jackson was first introduced to Savannah, Georgia, through an invitation to be a visiting artist with Savannah College of Art and Design through the recommendation of Bernie Casey.
 Additionally, in 1981, Jackson's work was included in the exhibition “Forever Free: African American Women” which traveled to the Gibbes Museum of Art in Charleston, South Carolina.
 Jackson lived in Idyllwild, California, from 1981 to 1985 and was on faculty as a Visiting Artist at the Idyllwild School of Music and Arts (1981–1982), and chair of the Fine and Performing Arts at the Elliott-Pope Preparatory School (formerly Desert Sun School) (1982–1985).

 In 1987, Jackson relocated to New Haven, Connecticut, to attend Yale University, pursuing a master's degree under the tutelage of Ming Cho Lee for scenography.
 She worked as a freelance scenic and costume designer moving throughout the region; until taking a post at St. Mary's College of Maryland as a scenographer and assistant professor from 1994 to 1996.
 In 1996, Jackson moved full-time to Savannah, Georgia, to teach at Savannah College of Art and Design as professor of painting, where she taught full-time until 2009.

+Jackson was a member of the inaugural group of the Cave Canem poets, which “was founded by Toi Derricotte and Cornelius Eady in 1996 to remedy the underrepresentation and isolation of African-American poets in the literary landscape.”
+She was mentored by Lucille Clifton (1936–2010), Poet Laureate of Maryland, and was a member of the International Women’s Writing Guild.
+She has published two books of poetry, Animal and What I love.

 2000s–present

 Jackson officially retired from SCAD in 2009, but Jackson remained as a part-time and adjunct professor until 2013.
 Additionally, Jackson taught introductory art history courses, including African American Art History at Savannah State University in 2013–2014 school year.
 Jackson has remained an active member of the Savannah artistic community and continues to create and exhibit her work.
 Jackson co-hosts a weekly radio show featuring jazz and conversation, called Listen Hear on WHCJ 90.3 Savannah State University Radio, alongside Ike Carter, Jerome Meadows, Tom Van de Ven, Lisa Jackson and Carla Curran, PhD.
 In 2019 Jackson was the recipient of a Joan Mitchell Painters & Sculptors Grant.
-As of 2019, Jackson has been represented by Ortuzar, New York.
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).

+In 2026, the San Francisco Museum of Modern Art presented Suzanne Jackson: What Is Love, the first major museum retrospective dedicated to Suzanne Jackson.
+The exhibition brought together more than 80 works.